bramappelt/pytorch/README.md

 ![Training times for both devices and the model's accuracy for increasing neural net widths](./figure1.png).

-To replicate the experiment clone the repo and run `benchmark.py`, Python 3.6 is was used.
+To replicate the experiment clone the repo, install the dependencies if necessary, and run `benchmark.py` and `visuals.py` in the mentioned order.

 ## Hardware